nginx/unit-docs/source/configuration.rst

    }

 In the example above, an attempt to serve the requested file from the :samp:`/data/www/` directory is made first.
-Only if there's no such file, the request is passed to the :samp:`php` application.
+Only if the file's not available, the request is passed to the :samp:`php` application.

-If a :samp:`fallback` itself is a :samp:`share`, it can also contain a nested :samp:`fallback`:
+If the :samp:`fallback` itself is a :samp:`share`, it can also contain a nested :samp:`fallback`:

 .. code-block:: json